 Bus passes offering unlimited travel around certain regions for a certain period of time are quite common in Japan.
 If you are planning to do a lot of traveling in a particular area, these passes are an economical option.

-The Inner City Bus Pass is your cheapest way to travel around Hokkaido, with routes stretching to all the major cities on Japan’s largest island.
+The Inter City Bus Pass is your cheapest way to travel around Hokkaido, with routes stretching to all the major cities in Eastern Hokkaido.

 The Sendai City Bus Ticket allows you to travel all over the city for a day.

 The Tohoku Highway Bus Ticket gives you unlimited travel on bus services across Tohoku's six prefectures.

 The SunQ Pass is your pass for all seven prefectures that make up the island of Kyushu.

 Local buses FAQ